Air France, Airbus face French court as AF447 crash trial begins | Business

 "It's not the 225,000 euros that will worry them.
 It's their reputations...that's what's at stake for (Air France and Airbus)," said families lawyer Alain Jakubowicz.
 "For us it is about something else, the truth...and ensuring lessons are learned from all these great catastrophes.
 This trial is about restoring a human dimension," he told reporters.

-Airbus Chief Executive Guillaume Faury and Air France CEO Anne Rigail arrived at the Paris Criminal Court for the first day of the trial, which runs until Dec.
-8. PILOT TRAINING
+Airbus Chief Executive Guillaume Faury and Air France CEO Anne Rigail took their seats shortly before the start of the trial, which runs until Dec.
+8. Special workers trained in helping accident victims helped relatives while translaters handed out headsets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)